daryllxd/lifelong-learning/programming/ruby/testing/growing-object-oriented-software-guided-by-tests.md

 *Separation of concerns.* When we have to change the behavior of a system, we want to change as little code as possible.
 If all the relevant changes are in one area of code, we don't have to hunt around the system to get the job done.

-Because we can't predict when we have to change any part of the system, we gather together code that wll change for the same reason.
+Because we can't predict when we have to change any part of the system, we gather together code that will change for the same reason.
 Ex: code to unpack messages from an Internet standard protocol will not change for the same reasons as business code that interprets those messages, so we partition the two concepts into different packages.

 *Higher levels of abstraction.* The only way for humans to deal with complexity is to avoid it, by working at higher levels of abstraction.